Sure Dividend

 Performance Of The Dividend Aristocrats

-In April 2024, the Dividend Aristocrats, as measured by the Dividend Aristocrats ETF (NOBL), registered a negative return of -4.0%.
-It under-performed the SPDR S&P 500 ETF (SPY) for the month.
+In January 2025, the Dividend Aristocrats, as measured by the Dividend Aristocrats ETF (NOBL), registered a total return of 2.8%.
+It out-performed the SPDR S&P 500 ETF (SPY) for the month.

 Short-term performance is mostly noise.
 Performance should be measured over a minimum of 3 years, and preferably longer periods of time.